 Also known as Terraza del Gaudeamus, Terraza de la UNED, or Escuelas Pias by the locals.
 This rooftop bar is actually the cafeteria at the building of the National University of Distance Education in Spain (UNED).
 And for as little as 2.80€ you can get the biggest most delicious glass of Tinto de Verano (red wine with lemon soda) I’ve ever tried!
-Even tho Gau & Café is a popular local for an afternoon coffee, they also serve dinners.
+Even tho Gau & Café is a popular rooftop bar in Madrid for an afternoon coffee, they also serve dinners.
 A set menu costs 28€ per person and for an extra 7€ you can have open wine/soft drinks/water bar, but make sure to book in advance (HERE)

 Gau & Café is open Monday to Friday from 11 am to midnight (Saturdays from 1:30 pm to midnight and Sundays is closed)